sjfandrews/MitoImpute/README.md

 # MitoImpute
-**mtImpute.smk** is a snakemake pipeline for the imputation of mitochondrial genomes using Impute2 Chromosome X protocol.
+**MitoImpute** is a snakemake pipeline for the imputation of mitochondrial genomes using Impute2 Chromosome X protocol.
 The steps in the pipline include:
 1. Change sex of all samples to male (as males are haploid for the X chromsome)
 2. Extract mtSNPs from Bplink (.bed/.bim/.fam)
 3. Check reference alignment (hg19, Yoruba, or b37, rCRS) of mtSNPs - converts YRI to rCRS.